FlorenceHapgood/Bank_tech_test/README.md

 Other things that I would do if I had more time:
 ------

-I fell into the trap of leaving rubocop until the end and having an overwhelming amount of errors to deal with.
+* I fell into the trap of leaving rubocop until the end and having an overwhelming amount of errors to deal with.
 I still have some tricky rubocop offences left, so if I had more time I would deal with those.

-Unfortunately, the user would have to create a new instance of the account class if they want to print out a second, different statement.
+* Unfortunately, the user would have to create a new instance of the account class if they want to print out a second, different statement.
 I did this because I had difficulties earlier creating a mock class object (ideally, I would call a "new" on it, and then another method.
 That latter step was the difficulty) and I wanted to avoid that problem again.
 If I had more time, I would research how to do this.

+* I should have been more specific with the formatting of the balance, as there are spaces where there shouldn't be.

+* Some attributes are public which shouldn't be.

+* I should have written a couple more feature tests.